wexpertsystems/seguro-prototype/README.md

 ## TODO: add more info about Pax and I

+## TODO: add job description and/or desired qualities in candidate?

 [Wexpert Systems](https://wexpert.systems) is an Urbit software and services company which offers full-service premium Urbit hosting on physical servers, with minimal dependence on Big Tech cloud services.
 Wexpert Systems sells Urbit